wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

 *   (1) A cadastral surveyor whose licence is cancelled or suspended under this Part must, within 14 days after the date on which written notice of the cancellation or suspension has been given to him or her, deliver to the Board the current licence issued to him or her under this Act.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who wilfully fails to comply with subsection (1).
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who wilfully fails to comply with subsection (1).

+    Section 43(2): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 44 Publication of orders